-Ultrasound plays a large role in the assessment and management of infertility.
+Infertility ultrasound plays a large role in the assessment and management of women who are having difficulty conceiving.
 It is important for patients to understand ultrasound as they proceed with their care.

 Ultrasound is used by a physician to “see” structures in the female abdomen and pelvis.
 Ultrasound uses high frequency sound waves much like SONAR machines used in ships for detecting submarines underwater.
 With ultrasound, high frequency sound waves are emitted by a “probe” (also called a transducer).
 The sound waves bounce off the organs and tissues in the body and the reflected sound waves are received by the probe and a computer is used to reconstruct the waves into images on the monitor.